craftaholic/craftaholic/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=craftaholic&color=blue)

 Welcome to my GitHub profile!
-I'm a passionate software developer with a love for technology and innovation.
-I enjoy working on cutting-edge projects and exploring new tech trends.
+I'm a passionate developer with a love for technology and innovation.
+I enjoy working on cutting-edge projects and doing R&D.

----

 ## 📌 About Me
 I'm currently focused on developing the [Infrastructure Engine](https://github.com/craftaholic/infrastructure-engine), a project aimed at enhancing self-service capabilities for Infrastructure as Code (IaC).

+My major role is Platform Engineering in which I love to build internal platform solutions that help corporation to scale and maintain.
+With CS background and both fullstack Dev and DevOps foundation.
+I mostly can do any any work related to SWE.

-In my free time, I enjoy riding motorcycles and diving deep into tech research.
+I enjoy riding motorcycles and diving deep into tech research.
 I'm also a proud Vim enthusiast!

 Feel free to reach out to me at [tommytrandt.work@gmail.com] for any inquiries or collaborations.

-Fun Fact: I love exploring new technologies and am always up for a challenge!

----
-- ⚡ Fun fact: I'm a Vim Enthusiast, Motorcyclist, Love to research on tech
+⚡ Fun fact: I'm a Vim Enthusiast, Motorcyclist, Love to research on tech

 ### Programming Languages
 - **Go**
 - **JavaScript (JS)**

 ### Frameworks
-- **NestJS**
-- **NextJS**
+- **NestJS** - **NextJS**
 - **Go-Chi**

 ### Infrastructure as Code